eeeleftheria/AI/Projects/Proj2/README.md

 The evaluation function is based on these basic features of a state:
  - distance from food pellets
  - distance from ghosts
- - distance from power capsules
- - scared times of ghosts (time where pacman can chase them)
  - stopping time

 As suggested in the project, Ι calculate the reciprocates of the above